supertask/smap-coding-challenge/REPORT.md

 ### GPU optimization
 I sometimes use HLSL / GLSL as a GPU calculation language which make around 100 times faster than CPU calculation although it has some limitation.

-However I haven't used a GPU based calcuration library with Python yet.
-And also, the calcuration library might not work on Windows/Linux (I prefer and have NVIDIA), means that reviewers of this challenge may not be able to execute.
+However I haven't used a GPU accelerated calcuration library with Python yet.
+And also, the calcuration library might not work on MacOSX (I prefer and have NVIDIA), means that reviewers of this challenge may not be able to execute.
 So I will try it by my own.

-And plus, I found a GPU accelerated SQL and dataframe library which can run in Python. ([BlazingSQL (GPU accelerated SQL)](https://blazingsql.com/) and [cuDF (GPU DataFrames)](https://github.com/rapidsai/cudf).)
-These tools will make much more faster storing and calcuration at this project as well.
+And plus, I found a GPU accelerated SQL and dataframe library which can run in Python. ([BlazingSQL (GPU accelerated SQL)](https://blazingsql.com/) and [cuDF (GPU DataFrames)](https://github.com/rapidsai/cudf)) These tools will make much more faster storing and calcuration at this project as well.

 ### Compare a muiti-processing program with a single-processing program.
 Then, optimize it with the result

-As I mentions, a machine I have has low level CPU(Intel i5, only 2 cores) and user datasets are only 60 (menas O(10^1)).
+As I mentioned, a machine I have has low level CPU(Intel i5, only 2 cores) and user datasets are only 60 (menas O(10^1)).
 Therefore I couldn't see obvious improvements that much.

 Look at some codes on `./dashboard/consumption/management/commands/importer.py`